anitab-org/mentorship-backend/docs/ci_cd_process.md

 As mentioned before in development environment we are hosting the app on [Heroku] so that it is available to anyone interested in testing it without having to setup the development envioronment locally.

-Regarding the data we host, we are using a PostgreSQL database as a service called [ElephantSQL], which is the Heroku app is connected to.
+Regarding the data we host, we are using a PostgreSQL database as a service called [ElephantSQL], to which the Heroku app is connected.

 [Heroku]: https://www.heroku.com/
 [ElephantSQL]: https://www.elephantsql.com/